kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 ![bordered width=40%](images/where_is_exiting_output.png)

-[TODO: The appearance of playgrounds has changed in later betas.
-Please update the screenshot.]

 Find it by switching to the assistant editor; simply press __Option + Command + Enter__ to bring it up quickly.
 You should see something like this now:

 ![bordered width=90%](images/playground_step1_assistant_editor.png)